-- the appropriateness of accounting policies used and whether they have been consistently applied; - the reasonableness of the significant accounting estimates and judgements made by the Board; - the appropriateness of the reported non-financial performance information within the Authority's framework for reporting performance; - the adequacy of all disclosures in the financial statements and non-financial performance information; and - the overall presentation of the financial statements and non-financial performance information.
+- the appropriateness of accounting policies used and whether they have been consistently applied; - the reasonableness of the significant accounting estimates and judgements made by the Board; - the appropriateness of the reported performance information within the Authority's framework for reporting performance; - the adequacy of the disclosures in the financial statements and the performance information; and - the overall presentation of the financial statements and the performance information.

-We did not examine every transaction, nor do we guarantee complete accuracy of the financial statements and non-financial performance information.
+We did not examine every transaction, nor do we guarantee complete accuracy of the financial statements and the performance information.
+Also, we did not evaluate the security and controls over the electronic publication of the financial statements and the performance information.

-We have obtained all the information and explanations we have required and we believe we have obtained sufficient and appropriate audit evidence to provide a basis for our audit opinion.
+We believe we have obtained sufficient and appropriate audit evidence to provide a basis for our audit opinion.